Rae699/Blog/about.md

 - CS Mastery
 - Machine Learning, Deep Learning and Reinforcement learning to automate my systems and increase perf'

-For context, I hold a Juris Doctor, and passed CFA level 1 on first attempt, almost 90th percentile.
-Law and finance are covered.
-Now it's time to master CS & code.

 ### Let's Connect
 I'm always open to discussing technology, trading strategies, or potential collaborations.
 You can find me on: